George-Seletski/rsschool-cv/cv.md

 [LinkedIn](https://www.linkedin.com/in/george-seletski/) <br>
 [Personal website](https://george-seletski.github.io/)<br>
 # Summary
-Hardworking and reliable python developer focused on going above and beyond to support team and serve customers. <p>Motivated to learn and grow as Python Developer.</p>
+Hardworking and reliable python developer focused on going above and beyond to support team and serve customers.
+Motivated to learn and grow as Python Developer.
 # Experience
 **MTS Group** <br> _(Sep 2021 - Dec 2021)_ <br>
 - Analysed data of cell towers for the mobile networks and